Murder of XXXTentacion: Legal proceedings

-Dedrick Williams was charged with dangerous and depraved first-degree murder and probation violation, and was denied bail.
-On June 25, he pled not guilty.
+Dedrick Williams was charged with dangerous and depraved first-degree murder and probation violation and was denied bail.
+On June 25, he pleaded not guilty.
 Williams had been arrested multiple times prior.

-During Williams's interrogation, he reportedly went from denying he was involved in the killing to remorse, saying it had cost him "sleepless nights" and that he did not confess earlier due to fear of being labeled a "snitch".
+During Williams' interrogation, he reportedly went from denying he was involved in the killing to remorse, saying it had cost him "sleepless nights" and that he did not confess earlier due to fear of being labeled a "snitch".

 On July 10, Michael Boatwright was arrested and charged with premeditated first-degree murder.
 According to the Broward County Sheriff's Office, Boatwright was initially arrested on unrelated drug charges on July 5 before he was formally charged with Onfroy's murder on July 10.

 On July 25, a third suspect, Robert Allen, 22, was taken into custody and charged with premeditated first-degree murder after U.S. Marshals found him at his sister's house in rural Georgia.
-He was booked in Dodge County, Georgia and is being held without bond on a warrant from the Broward County Sheriff's Office.
+He was booked in Dodge County, Georgia, and was held without bond on a warrant from the Broward County Sheriff's Office.

 On August 7, the Broward County Sheriff's Office announced on Twitter that Trayvon Newsome, 20, was taken into custody shortly before 5:00 p.m.
 EST and had been booked on charges of premeditated first-degree murder and robbery with a deadly weapon.

-Jahseh Onfroy's father, Dwayne Onfroy, has stated that he wants the death penalty for the suspected shooter and life imprisonment without the possibility of parole for the suspected accomplices.
-Since the suspects are being charged in Florida, if convicted of first-degree murder, they would have been eligible for capital punishment.
+Jahseh Onfroy's father, Dwayne Onfroy, had stated that he wanted the death penalty for the shooter and life imprisonment without the possibility of parole for the accomplices.
+Since the perpetrators were charged in Florida, if convicted of first-degree murder, they would have been eligible for capital punishment.
 However, the prosecution decided to seek life in prison without the possibility of parole over the death penalty.

 On August 12, 2022, Robert Allen pleaded guilty to the lesser conviction of second-degree murder in exchange for testimony against the other three defendants.

-In October 2022, Boatwright's attorneys began to claim that he is incompetent to stand trial and requested that psychological experts be appointed to determine Boatwright's legal competence.
+In October 2022, Boatwright's attorneys began to claim that he was incompetent to stand trial and requested that psychological experts be appointed to determine Boatwright's legal competence.
 Boatwright was declared mentally competent to stand trial.

 Trial

-After Boatwright's attorneys requested a psychological evaluation for him before a trial, he was evaluated and ruled competent to stand trial.
-Trial judge Michael Usan ruled on January 17, 2023 that Onfroy's past criminal history and personal character are irrelevant to the crime and will not be permitted subjects at trial.
-The trial initiated on February 7, 2023.
-On March 20, 2023, all three defendants were found guilty on all counts.
-They face a presumptive sentence of life imprisonment without the possibility of parole.
+Trial judge Michael Usan ruled on January 17, 2023, that Onfroy's past criminal history and personal character were irrelevant to the crime and would not be permitted subjects at trial.
+The trial was initiated on February 7, 2023.
+Robert Allen had previously taken a plea deal for second-degree murder for his testimony against Boatwright, Newsome, and Williams.
+Boatwright's attorney claimed in his opening that the fact that Boatwright searched "accessory to murder" proved he was innocent, but this was later disproven by Allen, who said that Boatwright searched it because he misinformed Allen that Allen could only be charged with accessory rather than actual murder.
+A DNA analyst testified that Boatwright's DNA on the mask used in the murder was rarer than one in 929 nonillion.